mikeroyal/Fedora-Guide/README.md

 [Fedora](https://getfedora.org/) is a polished, easy to use operating system for laptop & desktop computers, with a complete set of tools for developers and makers of all kinds.
 The Fedora OS base is used to build/develop new versions of [Red Hat® Enterprise Linux® (RHEL)](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux) the world's leading enterprise Linux platform.
 The OS serves as the foundation for which you can scale existing apps and roll out emerging technologies across bare-metal, virtual, container, and all types of cloud environments.

+[Fedora Server](https://getfedora.org/) is a powerful, flexible operating system that includes the best and latest datacenter technologies.
+It puts you in control of all your infrastructure and services.

+[Fedora ARM](https://arm.fedoraproject.org/) is an initiative to bring versions of Fedora tailored for running on ARM-based systems.

 [Fedora Silverblue](https://silverblue.fedoraproject.org/) is a variant of the Fedora Workstation that uses rpm-ostree to provide an immutable OS image with reliable updates and easy rollbacks.

+[Fedora Kinoite](https://kinoite.fedoraproject.org/) is an immutable desktop operating system.
+It aims to be extremely stable and reliable.
+It also aims to be an excellent platform for developers and for those using container-focused workflows.
+Kinoite is a variant of the Fedora KDE Spin.

 [Fedora CoreOS](https://getfedora.org/coreos?stream=stable) is an automatically-updating, minimal operating system for running containerized workloads securely and at scale.